 The employment agreements currently in effect for the Named Executive Officers prohibit each of them from disclosing our confidential information and trade secrets and generally restrict these individuals from competing with us for a period of one year after the termination of the individual's employment.
-Each of these agreements has an initial term of three years, provides for an automatic annual extension at the end of its initial term and is terminable by us for "good cause" (as defined in the employment agreements) and, except in the case of Ms. Gordon, by the employee for "good reason" (as defined in the employment agreements) upon ten days' written notice and by either party without good cause upon thirty days' written notice.
-The employment agreements with the Named Executive Officers generally provide that if the executive's employment is terminated by us without good cause, the executive will be entitled to receive a lump-sum severance payment on the effective date of termination equal to the executive's base salary at the rate then in effect for the greater of (i) the time period remaining under the initial term or then current renewal term of her agreement and (ii) one year.
+Each of these agreements has an initial term of three years, provides for an automatic annual extension at the end of its initial term and is terminable by us for "good cause" (as defined in the employment agreements) and, except in the case of Mr. Jensen, by the employee for "good reason" (as defined in the employment agreements) upon ten days' written notice and by either party without good cause upon thirty days' written notice.
+The employment agreements with the Named Executive Officers generally provide that if the executive's employment is terminated by us without good cause, the executive will be entitled to receive a lump-sum severance payment on the effective date of termination equal to the executive's base salary at the rate then in effect for the greater of (i) the time period remaining under the initial term or then current renewal term of the agreement and (ii) one year.
 In addition, the employment agreements with the Named Executive Officers generally provide that in the event of termination without good cause, the non-competition provisions of the agreements will not apply for any time period that the employee is not receiving or has not received severance compensation.

-The employment agreements with the Named Executive Officers contain certain change in control provisions, one of which provides that in the event that an acquiring entity does not give us and the executive notice five business days prior to closing of the transaction resulting in the "change in control" (as defined in the employment agreements) of the acquiring entity's willingness to assume the obligations of the executive's employment agreement, the change in control will be deemed a termination of the employment agreement by us without good cause.
+The employment agreements with the Named Executive Officers contain certain change in control provisions, one of which provides that in the event that an acquiring entity does not give us and the executive notice five business days prior to closing of the transaction resulting in the "change in control" (as defined in the employment agreements) of the acquiring entity's willingness to assume the obligations under the executive's employment agreement, the change in control will be deemed a termination of the employment agreement by us without good cause.
 In this instance, the provisions that restrict competition with us will not apply, and the executive will be entitled to receive a lump-sum severance payment on the effective date of termination equal to, in the case of Messrs.
-Colson, Haddox, Wilson and Trawick, three times the sum of the executive's base salary at the rate then in effect and the greater of (i) the highest annual bonus paid to the executive under Quanta's annual incentive plan for the past three fiscal years and (ii) the executive's annual bonus paid or payable under Quanta's annual incentive plan for the most recently completed or current fiscal year, or, in the case of Ms. Gordon, three times her base salary at the rate then in effect for the greater of (i) the time period remaining under the initial term or then current renewal term of her agreement and (ii) one year.
+Colson, Haddox, Wilson and Trawick, three times the sum of the executive's annual base salary at the rate then in effect and the greater of (i) the highest annual bonus paid to the executive under our annual incentive plan for the most recently completed or current fiscal year, or, in the case of Mr. Jensen, three times his base salary at the rate then in effect for the greater of (i) the time period remaining under the initial term or then current renewal term of his agreement and (ii) one year.